dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 :::moniker range=">= aspnetcore-7.0 < aspnetcore-8.0"

-Change the port in the following example to match the localhost development port of your environment.

 :::code language="razor" source="~/../blazor-samples/7.0/BlazorSample_WebAssembly/Pages/file-downloads/FileDownload2.razor":::

+Change the port in the preceding example to match the localhost development port of your environment.

 :::moniker-end

 :::moniker range="< aspnetcore-7.0"

-Change the port in the following example to match the localhost development port of your environment.

 :::code language="razor" source="~/../blazor-samples/6.0/BlazorSample_WebAssembly/Pages/file-downloads/FileDownload2.razor":::

+Change the port in the preceding example to match the localhost development port of your environment.

 :::moniker-end